 Poppy seeds or sesame seeds for sprinkling

-Grease all of "kulcha"s with whisked egg and sprinkle the top with your favorite seeds.
+Grease all of "kulcha"s with whisked egg and sprinkle with your favorite seeds.
 Bake in medium heat until nice golden in color.

 Mmmmm, that heavenly smell!!!!